 When the pasta is done, grab it with tongs and transfer it to the large skillet with the sauce.
 It is okay to move some pasta water in the process.
 Stir to let the sauce cover all the pasta.
 Remove from heat.

-Serve in pasta bowls with more pepper, fresh basil, extra virgin olive oil, and Parmesan as desired.
+Serve in pasta bowls with more pepper, a drizzle of extra virgin olive oil, and grated cheese if desired.

 You may also like